zirs3d/balancer-guide/README.md

 ## Liquidity Pooling on Balancer

-To strike a fine balance between slippage and APR, much like arbing on the usual exchanges with WETH/USDC pairings with Hyperion Fund (IHF) token, a Liquidity Provider (LP) participates in trading volume (earns liquidity pool token swap-fees) with Balancer Pool-liquidity tokens (BPT).
+To strike a fine balance between slippage and APR, and facilitate arbitraging on the usual exchanges with WETH/USDC pairings with Hyperion Fund (IHF) token, a Liquidity Provider (LP) participates in trading volume (earns liquidity pool token swap-fees) with Balancer Pool-liquidity tokens (BPT).
 By supplying to a Balancer Pool, LPs also receive weekly BAL Governance tokens.
 -- Using Liquidity Pools - https://pools.balancer.exchange
 -- Liquidity Pools tracker - https://pools.fyi/#/?platform=balancer